arun477/dirtree/README.md

 # llmdirtree

-A specialized directory tree generator designed for LLMs to understand project structures and file organization.
+A directory tree generator and codebase context provider designed specifically for enhancing LLM interactions with your code.

 ## Purpose

-`llmdirtree` creates standardized text representations of directory structures that are optimized for:
+`llmdirtree` helps you work more effectively with Large Language Models (LLMs) by:
-- Large Language Models (LLMs) to process and understand code repositories
+- Generating visual directory trees for structural understanding
-- AI assistants working with codebases
+- Creating contextual summaries of your codebase that respect privacy settings
-- Consistent directory visualization in LLM prompts
+- Optimizing code information for LLM follow-up questions

 ## Installation